firesoft/visible-elements-loader/readme.md

  * jQuery - reference to jQuery library
  * selector - required, jquery compatible selector of elements
  * waitTime - wait time in milliseconds between loads, default: 800
- * margin - distance in pixels, element is considered as visible when distance between bottom of viewport and top of the element is less than margin, default: 0
+ * margin - distance in pixels, element is considered as visible when distance between bottom of viewport and top of the element is less or equal than margin, default: 0

 #### Public methods ####
   * loadVisibleElements - force visible elements data load.

 #### Elements ####
-Each element with desired selector should have "data-ajax-source" attribute with valid url from which content will be loaded.
+Each element should have "data-ajax-source" attribute with valid url from which content will be loaded.

 #### Ajax request ####
 Ajax request is made using GET call on desired url.
 Ajax request should return json object with "html" key.
 Value of the key is injected into element.